 Options for work permits:

-Study overseas does not come cheap by any section, with large investment already made on funding your higher education abroad; it would be taxing on your parents back home to send pocket money or help you financially.
-Therefore, the actual way to funding your foreign study would be to work part time.
+Study overseas does not come cheap by any section, with large investments already made on funding your higher education abroad; it would be taxing on your parents back home to send pocket money or help you financially.
+Therefore, the actual way to funding your foreign study would be to work part-time.

-Finding a part-time job while studying abroad can be a great chance to earn money, network with potential employers, flexibility to the industrial needs and easy employment prospects.
-Although international students can meet their living expenses to a level with the part-time work, the main attention should be on successfully completing the study and moving on to full-time profitable employment post study.
+Finding a part-time job while studying abroad can be a great chance to earn money, network with potential employers, have flexibility to the industrial needs, and have easy employment prospects.
+Although international students can meet their living expenses to a level with the part-time work, the main attention should be on successfully completing the study and moving on to full-time profitable employment post-study.